ethereum/ethereum-org/views/content/token.md

         buyPrice = newBuyPrice;
     }

-This is acceptable for a price that doesn't change very often, as every new price change will require to execute a transaction and spend a bit of ether.
+This is acceptable for a price that doesn't change very often, as every new price change will require you to execute a transaction and spend a bit of ether.
 If you want to have a constant floating price we recommend investigating [standard data feeds](https://github.com/ethereum/wiki/wiki/Standardized_Contract_APIs#data-feeds)

 The next step is making the buy and sell functions: